openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Below is a non-normative example of a Credential Request for a credential in JWT VC format (JSON encoding) using Credential instance identifier and a key proof type `jwt`:
+Below is a non-normative example of a Credential Request for a Credential in JWT VC format (JSON encoding) using Credential instance identifier and a key proof type `jwt`:

 ```
 POST /credential HTTP/1.1